ChibiOS/ChibiOS/readme.txt

 - NEW: Abstract I/O Channels mechanism introduced.
 This mechanism allows to access I/O resources through a standard interface and hides implementation details.
-The existing serial drivers were modified to offer a standard channel interface to the applications.
+The existing serial drivers were modified to offer a standard channel interface to the applications (the old APIs are retained as macros).
 - NEW: The I/O queues code was improved, now there are 2 separate structures:
   InputQueue and OutputQueue.
 There are some changes in the queue APIs in order to make them more symmetrical and functional.
 Improved the queues documentation.
 Some of the changes were needed in order to support the new channels mechanism as a backend for queued serial drivers.
+- NEW: Added more test cases in order to improve the test suite code coverage (it was 74% in version 1.2.0, it is now close to 100%).
-- NEW: Added test cases for the improved queues.
+- NEW: Added test cases for the improved queues and serial drivers.
 - NEW: Added a code coverage analysis application under ./tests/coverage.
-- NEW: Added more test cases in order to improve the test suite code coverage (it was 74% in version 1.2.0, it is now close to 100%).
 - NEW: Added the test suite documentation to the general documentation.
 - NEW: Added a new "naked" context switch benchmark that better defines the real context switch time, previous benchmarks introduced too much overhead